lt20kmph/pmail/README.md

 1. Install the pubsub client:

     pip install --upgrade google-cloud-pubsub

+   You will need to create authentication credentials for the pubsub client, follow the instructions [here][8].
+Save the resulting `credentials.json` file somewhere safe.

 2. Create a pubsub topic called `pmail` for the project which is associated with API (if you followed the quickstart guide, this will be called